-As discussed with carriers in 2018, managed care plans must provide substantive coverage of out-of-network services (see § 41-3905(3), Idaho Code).
+Managed care plans must provide substantive coverage of out-of-network services (see § 41-3905(3), Idaho Code).
 DOI will continue to consider health plans with out-of-network member coinsurance that exceeds 60% out of compliance with that standard.
-All major medical plans must limit member coinsurance for in-network care to 50% or less, and non-managed care (e.g. PPO) plans must not exceed 50% member coinsurance on covered services received out-of-network.
+All major medical plans must limit member coinsurance for in-network care to 50% or less, and non-managed care (e.g., PPO) plans must not exceed 50% member coinsurance on covered services received out-of-network.